Simbox-io/mcms/README.md

 MCMS is a powerful and flexible content management system built with modern web technologies.
 It provides a comprehensive set of features for managing and collaborating on various types of content, including posts, files, projects, and wikis.

+MCMS (Modern Content Management System) is an exciting new open-source Content Management System designed specifically for developers and coding enthusiasts.
+Built using cutting-edge technologies such as TypeScript, React, PostgreSQL, and Prisma ORM, MCMS offers a comprehensive set of features that cater to the unique needs of the developer community.

+At its core, MCMS provides a robust platform for creating and managing various types of content.
+With MCMS, you can effortlessly publish articles, create dynamic pages, and maintain a wiki-style documentation system.
+This allows you to showcase your projects, share insights, and provide valuable resources to the community.

+One of the standout features of MCMS is its built-in forum functionality.
+Engage with fellow developers, ask questions, and participate in discussions on a wide range of topics.
+The forums serve as a hub for knowledge sharing and collaboration, fostering an active and supportive community within the developer space.

+MCMS also offers a flexible membership system, enabling you to create different user roles and manage access to your content.
+With granular content restriction settings, you can control who can view, edit, or contribute to specific areas of your site.
+This ensures that your content remains secure and tailored to your desired audience.

+In addition to its content management capabilities, MCMS provides a convenient file-sharing feature.
+Easily upload and share code snippets, project files, and resources with other developers.
+This promotes collaboration and facilitates the exchange of ideas and best practices among community members.

+As an open-source project, MCMS is completely free to use and deploy.
+You have the freedom to host it on your own servers or utilize your preferred cloud providers.
+This flexibility allows you to have full control over your CMS environment and customize it to suit your specific requirements.

+MCMS is particularly well-suited for developers interested in cloud technologies, infrastructure as code (IaC) using Terraform, and container orchestration with Kubernetes.
+The platform aims to provide a space where developers can showcase their projects, share tutorials, and engage in discussions related to these cutting-edge technologies.

+With its modern architecture, extensive feature set, and focus on the developer community, MCMS is poised to become a go-to platform for developers seeking a powerful and flexible Content Management System.
+Whether you're looking to create a personal blog, document your projects, or build a thriving community around your favorite technologies, MCMS has you covered.

+Join the MCMS community today and experience the future of content management for developers!

 ## Features

 - **User Authentication**: Secure user registration and login functionality using Next Auth.